mootools/mootools-more/Docs/Element/Element.Forms.md

 ### Arguments

-1. pos - (*integer*) the location to place the caret OR "end" to place it at the end.
+1. pos - (*number*) the location to place the caret OR "end" to place it at the end.

 ### Returns